-And NO, I don’t believe I have mastered any of that.
+And NO, I have not mastered any of that.
 If I had, I wouldn’t still be here. ;>)

 Nor do I expect to master all that in this lifetime.
+I don’t believe anyone does.
 But I do enjoy the evidence that my beliefs form a solid foundation that supports me – no matter what’s happening.